shaanzie/todo-list/README.md

 1. Install the dependencies based on the versions given above.
 All files are on Linux file endings, so there might be some compatibility issues with Windows line endings.
 2. Run `npm install` in workspace folder.
 There might be an issue with package installation due to an old or corrupted `package-lock.json` file.
 Please delete that before installing the required dependencies.
 3. Run TodoApplication as a JAR on one terminal, wait for successful start message.
 There might be an error of 'Database TODO does not exist'.
 In this case, open `todo-list-backend/src/main/resources/import.sql` and un-comment the 'CREATE TABLE TODO' command.
 Subsequent runs of the server must comment out this command.
 (TODO: Replace this with CREATE IF TABLE DOESNT EXIST or a similar primitive).
 4. On a new terminal, run `ng serve` and wait for successful compilation.
 Then, navigate to 'localhost:4200' to view the interface and interact as necessary.
 Errors are traditionally logged to console.
+If there is a CORS error blocking requests to the server, change line 30 in TodoApplication.java to have the secure connection be "https://" instead of "http://".
+This varies from browser to browser.

 ## Assignment Readme section
 <hr>